-- Coordinate the installation of software systems and monitor related equipment to ensure specifications are met.
+- Coordinate the installation of software systems and monitor related equipment to meet specifications.

 - Develop and direct software system testing, validation procedures, programming, and documentation.

-- Analyze information to determine, recommend, and plan computer specifications and layouts, as well as peripheral equipment modifications.
+- Analyze information to determine, recommend, and plan computer specifications and layouts, and peripheral equipment modifications.

-- Supervise the work of teams of programmers, technologists, and technicians, in addition to any appropriate engineering and scientific personnel.
+- Supervise the work of teams of programmers, technologists, and technicians, in addition to other engineering and scientific personnel.

-- Obtain and evaluate information on factors such as required reporting formats, related costs, and security needs to determine hardware configuration.
+- Obtain and evaluate required reporting formats, related costs, and security needs to determine hardware configuration.

 - Determine system performance standards.

-- Train newbies to use new or modified equipment.
+- Train others to use new or modified equipment.